This post may contain affiliate links. See our affiliate disclaimer here.

 Yeahhhh, don’t do that!

 As an RVer, you’ve got a few options for your address.
-You can:

 - Set up a PO Box at a post office or rent a mailbox at UPS